Rajpratik71/linux-manPages/msgmerge.md

        simple, never
               always make simple backups

-       The backup suffix is  '~',  unless  set  with  --suffix  or  the  SIM‐ PLE_BACKUP_SUFFIX environment variable.
+       The backup suffix is '~', unless set with --suffix or the SIMPLE_BACKUP_SUFFIX environment variable.

    Operation modifiers:
        -m, --multi-domain